 When working on small workpieces, holding a belt sander can be tiresome work.
-You have to hold the sander with one hand & the part with the other hand.
+You have to hold the sander with one hand & the workpiece with the other hand.
 Doing so is not very safe.
 Also, controlling it with one hand is quite a difficult task.

 Building a stand for belt sander can solve this problem.
 The advantage of using a belt sander with stand is, you can use the sander in different positions.
 Vertically, Horizontally or flat as you want.